 We must change the way we decide house prices from that of depending on how much each buyer might be able to borrow, to how much they each prefer to afford.

-It would be a simple change but with profound consequences.
+It would be a simple change but with very profound consequences.

-A fact: The definition of affordable homes is currently decided on ‘the market’ but sadly, the prices arrived at are not truly affordable to those who require housing in very many specific localities around Britain.
+A fact: The definition of affordable homes is currently decided on ‘the supposed open market’ but sadly, the prices arrived at are not at all affordable to those who require housing in very many specific localities around Britain.

-Instead of this happening, prices, especially at the entry level, ought to be based on what people on low incomes can afford locally.
+Instead, prices, especially at the entry level, ought to be based on what people on lower incomes can afford locally.

-Unquestionably, in each local area we must have housing that is genuinely affordable to those living and working in that area.
+Unquestionably, and in other words, in each local area we must have housing that is genuinely affordable to those living and working in that area.

 It is simply not feasible to try and remedy this problem and correct this lack of affordability by constructing huge numbers of new houses in a short timescale.
 In any case, the price problem itself is a market economics problem not a simple supply problem.
 The shortage of housing supply is, in fact, secondary to the market economics issue described here.
-Aside from this there aren’t the skilled craftsmen currently available to build upwards of the 300,000 good quality new private and social houses suggested to be needed each year for the next 10 years – according to the large housing developers’ own research!
+Aside from this there aren’t the skilled craftsmen currently available to build upwards of the 300,000 good quality new private and social houses , which are arguably needed each year for the next 10 years – according to the large housing developers’ own research!

-Also, the idea that ‘the market’ might correct for the shortage of housing by facilitating the building of more houses as and when prices rose, is not what has actually happened.
-The market has patently not done so and has failed to achieve that.
+Also, the idea that ‘the market itself’ might correct for the shortage of housing by facilitating the building of more houses as and when prices rose, is not what has actually happened.
+The market has patently not done so but has failed to achieve that.

-Improved market economics are now required.
+Improved market economics are immediately required.
 They are needed to improve the efficiency of the housing market itself.

-This could be done quickly and without large government expenditure which is the preferable solution.
-As explained, we should re-organise how house prices themselves are arrived at.
-This would lower them in areas where local affordability would require this.
+This could be done quickly and without large government expenditure and is the preferable solution.
+We should re-organise how house prices themselves are arrived at.
+This would lower them in areas where local affordability would justify this.

 As explained just now, new construction should only be a secondary remedy, to help to ensure that house prices never again spiral up to the unaffordable levels that we have currently been seeing everywhere in England, Wales and even in Scotland and Northern Ireland.
 The primary fix for this is to improve the way houses are bought & sold as well as rented & let.